Worldwide Guide to Women in Leadership

 2009-10 Minister for the Cabinet Office (in the Cabinet)

-2001-05 Secretary of State of Trade and Industry and Minister for Women Rt.
+2001-05 Secretary of State for Trade and Industry and Minister for Women Rt.
 Hon.
 Patricia Hewitt

 Economic Secretary to the Treasury 1998-99, and 1999-2001 Trade Minister (b.
 1949-)